dushf12/Dynamic_Web_App/README.md

 How to Run:
 Clone this repository to your local machine:

-bash
-Copy
-Edit
 git clone https://github.com/dushf12/Dynamic_Web_App.git

 Follow the setup instructions for Terraform and AWS services in the setup_instructions.md (if applicable).

 Deploy the infrastructure with Terraform:

-bash
-Copy
-Edit
-terraform init
+terraform init,
-terraform plan
+terraform plan,
-terraform apply
+terraform apply,
-After deployment, you can access the dynamic web application via the provided URL from AWS Route 53.

 Architecture Diagram:
 Here’s the visual representation of the architecture used in the project.
 It provides an overview of how the different AWS services integrate together to form a highly available and scalable solution.